Ventura & Santa Barbara Counties, California

 Every client is screened for TBI history at intake using validated tools.
 The first organization in Ventura and Santa Barbara Counties to do this systematically.

-A structured short-term course of the three-pillar protocol.
-Targets insomnia, stress dysregulation, and cellular nutritional deficiency simultaneously.
+A structured course of the three-pillar protocol addressing insomnia, stress dysregulation, and cellular nutritional deficiency simultaneously.

-Clients transition to housing, therapy, and support services with a neurologically stable foundation — dramatically improving outcomes for the services that follow.
+Clients move to housing, therapy, and support services with a neurologically stable foundation — improving outcomes for the services that follow.

 Every client outcome is documented.
-OWGER builds the data set proving neurological recovery improves housing stability — the foundation for county contracts and federal grants.
+OWG builds the data set proving neurological recovery improves housing stability — the foundation for county contracts and federal grants.

 The policy window is open.
 The science exists.
 The work begins now.

-OWGER is building the organization that has been missing from the homelessness response: one that treats neurological recovery as the first step, not an afterthought.
-We're looking for partners, donors, and equity co-founders who share that conviction.
+OWG is building the organization that has been missing from the homelessness response: one that treats neurological recovery as the first step, not an afterthought.
+We are looking for Phase 1 anchor donors, banking and foundation partners, and a California-licensed Clinical Director who can lead us into Phase 2.